jmsteacher/apcsa/Units/04 - User-Defined Data Types/Notes/APCSA_LESSON_0403_Encapsulation_and_Data_Hiding.md

 ***
 **Excercise:** From our work with classes in the past, you'll note that our class _constructors_ are also prefixed by the `public` keyword.
 What would the effects of making a `private` constructor be?
 Can you imagine any instances when you'll want to make a constructor `private`?
 ***

+UML Digrams: Private Attributes & Methods
+---

+Private attributes with _getter_ and/or _setter_ methods are often included in the corresponding UML class diagram.
+To denote these attributes are private, the "+" before each is replaced with a "-".
+Attributes without any external way of accessing them are used for internal implementation only and, so, are often not included in the class diagrams.

+Private methods are almost never included in a class diagram; however, if they are, the same change from a "+" to a "-" occurs.

+***
+**Exercise:** Modify the `Human` class diagram developed in previous lessons to reflect our change to `private` attributes.
+***